2xrJohann/smsbroadcast/README.md

 # smsbroadcast

+### Latest update
+I rewrote as update.go because we actually have to use this, the function signatures were so long and so many params were getting passed round it was awful.
+Anyway this is a lot cleaner and all my colleagues have to do is produce a spreadsheet (which our CRM does for us) to use it.

+### NOT so latest update
 work sms broadcast program broke, bashed something up in go while we investigate to continue operations as normal

 we have a CRM released in 1974 and a plugin for it written in house to make reqs to an sms broadcast api,